-- (a) Government employees. - Government employee is any person whether appointed, elected, excepted service or civil service.
-An employee who violates the provisions of the rules and regulations in this subchapter is subject to adverse action as may be appropriate in his or her particular circumstances. - This action includes but is not limited to reprimand, suspension without pay, termination of employment, civil injunction, civil suit for damages or return of CHCC money, or criminal prosecution. - (b) Contractors.
-A contractor who violates a provision of the rules and regulations in this subchapter shall be subject to a written warning of reprimand, the termination of the contract, or suspension from being a contractor or subcontractor under a government contract in addition to other penalties prescribed by law. - (c) All proceedings under this section must be in accordance with due process requirements.
+- (1) An employee who violates the provisions of the rules and regulations in this chapter is subject to adverse action as may be appropriate in his or her particular circumstances. - (2) This action includes but is not limited to reprimand, suspension without pay, termination of employment, civil injunction, civil suit for damages or return of government money, or criminal prosecution. - (b) Contractors.
+A contractor who violates a provision of the rules and regulations in this chapter shall be subject to a written warning of reprimand, the termination of the contract, or suspension from being a contractor or subcontractor under an OPA contract in addition to other penalties prescribed by law. - (c) All proceedings under this section must be in accordance with due process requirements.

-§ 140-80.1-760 Authority to Debar or Suspend
+§ 130-30-760 Authority to Debar or Suspend

 - (a) Authority.
-After reasonable notice to the person involved and reasonable opportunity for the person to be heard under the Administrative Procedure Act [1 CMC §§ 9101, et seq.], the CHCC P&S Director after consultation with the CEO, the official with expenditure authority, and the Attorney General, shall have authority to debar a person for cause from consideration for award of contracts.
+After reasonable notice to the person involved and reasonable opportunity for the person to be heard under the Administrative Procedure Act [1 CMC §§ 9101, et seq.], the Public Auditor and the Attorney General, shall have authority to debar a person for cause from consideration for award of contracts.
 The debarment shall not be for a period of more than three years.
-The same officer, after consultation with the official with authority and the Attorney General, shall have authority to suspend a person from consideration for award of contracts if there is probable cause for debarment.
+The Public Auditor and the Attorney General, shall have authority to suspend a person from consideration for award of contracts if there is probable cause for debarment.
 The suspension shall not be for a period exceeding three months. - (b) Causes for debarment or suspension.
-The causes for debarment or suspension include the following: - Conviction for commission of a criminal offense is an incident to obtaining or (1)attempting to obtain a public or private contract or subcontract, or in the performance of such contract or subcontract; - Conviction under Commonwealth or federal statutes of embezzlement, theft, forgery, bribery, falsification or destruction of records, receiving stolen property, violation of the Consumer Protection Act (4 CMC §§ 5101, et seq.), violation of any unfair business practices as prescribed by 4 CMC § 5202, or any other offense indicating a lack of business integrity or business honesty which currently, seriously, and directly affects its responsibility as a government contractor; - Conviction under Commonwealth or federal antitrust statutes arising out of the submission of bids or proposals such as in chapter 2 of division 5 of title 4 of the Commonwealth Code: - Violation of contract provisions, as set forth below, of a character which is regarded by the P&S Director to be so serious as to justify debarment action:

-- (i) Deliberate failure without good cause to perform in accordance with the specifications within the time limits provided in the contract; or - A recent record of failure to perform or of unsatisfactory performance in accordance with the terms of one or more contracts; provided that failure to perform or unsatisfactory performance caused by acts beyond the control of the contractor shall not be considered a basis for debarment: - Any other cause that the CHCC P&S Director determines to be so serious and (5) compelling as to affect responsibility as a government contractor, including debarment by another governmental entity; or - (6) For violation of any of the ethical standards set forth in part 700. - Decision.
-The CHCC P&S Director shall issue a written decision to debar or suspend.
-The decision shall state the reasons for the action taken. - Notice of decision.
+The causes for debarment or suspension include the following: - (1) Conviction for commission of a criminal offense is an incident to obtaining or attempting to obtain a public or private contract or subcontract, or in the performance of such contract or subcontract; - (2) Conviction under Commonwealth or federal statutes of embezzlement, theft, forgery, bribery, falsification or destruction of records, receiving stolen property, violation of the Consumer Protection Act (4 CMC §§ 5101, et seq.), violation of any unfair business practices as prescribed by 4 CMC § 5202, or any other offense indicating a lack of business integrity or business honesty which currently, seriously, and directly affects its responsibility as a government contractor; - (3) Conviction under Commonwealth or federal antitrust statutes arising out of the submission of bids or proposals such as in chapter 2 of division 5 of title 4 of the Commonwealth Code; - (4) Violation of contract provisions, as set forth below, of a character which is regarded by the Public Auditor to be so serious as to justify debarment action: - (i) Deliberate failure without good cause to perform in accordance with the specifications within the time limits provided in the contract; or - (ii) A recent record of failure to perform or of unsatisfactory performance in accordance with the terms of one or more contracts; provided that failure to perform or unsatisfactory performance caused by acts beyond the control of the contractor shall not be considered a basis for debarment; - (5) Any other cause that the Public Auditor determines to be so serious and compelling as to affect responsibility as an OPA, including debarment by another governmental entity; or - (6) For violation of any of the ethical standards set forth in part 700. - (c) Decision.
+The Public Auditor shall issue a written decision to debar or suspend.
+The decision shall state the reasons for the action taken. - (d) Notice of decision.
 A copy of the decision shall be mailed or otherwise furnished immediately to the debarred or suspended person.
 A copy of the decision shall also be provided to other Commonwealth procurement offices.